The beautiful Cathars of Languedoc

 Now a few of their castles remain in the mountains of Languedoc

-But their ideas have never died but have come alive again in a new age: veganism, vegetarianism, mysticism, equality of the sexes, living in the moment, alternative medicine
+But their ideas have never died, they've come alive again in a new age:

 Plus ça change, plus c'est la même chose